I have been researching and writing about consumer products for over 13 years.

-Indoor outdoor wireless thermometers allow you to easily monitor conditions both inside your home and outside.
+Indoor-outdoor wireless thermometers allow you to easily monitor conditions both inside your home and outside.
 The base station display will give you temperature information at a glance without having to install any wiring.
-In fact, many of these devices will monitor humidity and barometric pressure as well.
+In fact, many of these devices monitor humidity and barometric pressure as well.

 This page will provide tips for mounting/installing the remote sensor and guide you in choosing the right wireless thermometer for your needs.

 There are a number of features you should consider when choosing an indoor-outdoor wireless thermometer.
-Here are some important ones.
+Here are some of the most important.

 The display on the base that remains indoors should be large enough to read from a distance.
 A backlight can also help make it more readable.
 The base should display both indoor and outdoor temperatures.

 The wireless temperature sensors will operate as long as they are placed within range of the base station.
-Be sure you know where you want to monitor the temperature to be sure the particular thermometer you're considering will be able to provide the needed range.
-The range stated by manufacturers is generally based on open air; no obstructions.
-If there are walls in between, this will cut the range by at least 1/3.
+Be sure you know where you want to monitor the temperature so you can be sure the particular thermometer you're considering will be able to provide the needed range.
+The range stated by manufacturers is generally based on open-air (i.e., no obstructions).
+If there are walls or other structures in between the sensor and the display unit, this will cut the range by at least one third.
 Metal, in particular, will block the signal.

-Either one can be a good choice, but certainly, a tabletop base station is more easily relocated.
+Either one can be a good choice, but a tabletop base station is more easily relocated.

-Some indoor outdoor wireless thermometers also read humidity and barometric pressure.
+Some indoor-outdoor wireless thermometers also read humidity and barometric pressure.
 Using this, they may also provide a weather forecast.
 Some will even provide an alert for extreme conditions like ice or extreme temperatures.
-Many may also provide a clock or even an alarm clock with snooze function.
+Many may also provide a clock or even an alarm clock with a snooze function.
 Some of these are radio-controlled "atomic" clocks that help assure the accuracy of its time function.
-Some devices also have memory for the highest and lowest temperature.
+Some devices also have memory for the highest and lowest temperatures.
 This can, for instance, allow you to check back and determine how low the temperature got overnight while you were sleeping.